franztapiac/deficiency_tackler/README.md

 ### <u>Current development</u>
 The author is currently working on the following:
 1. Reading the database information.
-Some database elements are not properly being read by Python pandas.
+Most 80% of the database elements are not properly being read by Python pandas.

 ### <u>Applications of this web app</u>
 This web app may have some applications, such as: